aneiriondo/ices-taf-wiki/Creating-a-TAF-analysis.md

 The next step is to set up the data requirements for your assessment.
 There are three ways to get data into an assessment.
 1. upload files directly, 2. get a file from the web, and 3. use some Rcode to access a webservice.
 We will cover 1. and 2. here.
+See
+<a href="https://github.com/ices-taf/doc/wiki/Example-data-records" class="uri">https://github.com/ices-taf/doc/wiki/Example-data-records</a>
+for more information.

 ### Upload files